 Below are a few additional tips to make your trip a great success.

 After installing these items in your vehicle, finding the right container to fit is crucial.
-These reusable food pouches are great for storing homemade baby food.
+These reusable food pouches (affiliate) are great for storing homemade baby food.
 Be sure to keep it in a cool place.

 Prep Food Tips For On The Go to Keep Them Safe to Eat: